nwthomas/data-structures-and-algorithms/data_structures/cache/least_recently_used/README.md

 ## TYPE

-A `LRU Cache` is a type of cache.
+A `LRU Cache`, is part of the cache data structure family.
 Caches allow us to preserve and memoize data so that we can access it quickly in the future.

 ## DATA STRUCTURE DESCRIPTION

+While implementations may vary, the typical `LRU Cache` always stores data in a fashion that marks recently used or added data at the "front" or "higher priority" than the other values.

 ## SPACE AND TIME COMPLEXITY

+My implementation utilizes a linked list under the hood, and so it has a time complexity of `O(n)` for searches and `O(1)` for additions/deletions from front and end of the cache.

+The space complexity is `O(n)` based on the amount of information stored.